snapwire-media/arion/README.md

 * **Extensibility** - use the modular operation framework and OpenCV to process images in new ways

 ## Installation
 Currently this tool needs to be compiled from source to work on your host system.
 Install instructions are for Ubuntu, but can be easily modified to work on any *nix-based system.
+For Mac OS X see the following [instructions](../../wiki/Installation#mac-os-x).

 **Requirements**
 * CMake